ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 - That reduces to 1.6 seconds when using 2 GPUS, so scaling is nice because GPU usage is almost 100% all the time.
 - If I increase the max_seq_len to 8192 the training time per sample increases to 2 seconds, but the memory seems to increase just from 13GB to 15GB so there might be room for bigger training sequences.
-- Training on 3200 samples would take around 1.5 hours on my 2x3090 setup.
-I have to use 4 bit quantization, liger kernels and gradient checkpoint to avoid the OOM errors.
+- Training on 3200 samples would take around 1h40min on my 2x3090 setup.
+I had to use 4 bit quantization, liger kernels and gradient checkpoint to avoid the OOM errors.

 #### Data collator